supriyonaskar/Nanostruc_nucelicacid/README.md

 - **Outputs**:
   -  Intermediate structures with pdb files.
   -  Run the xleap file using xleap -f xleap.dat to generate the final structure

+## Citing This Work
+If you are using this code, consider citing these articles:
+- S. Naskar, M. Gosika, H. Joshi, P. K. Maiti; "Tuning the Stability of DNA Nanotubes with Salt", *Journal of Physical Chemistry C*, 2019, **123**(14), 9461-9470.
+- S. Naskar, H. Joshi, B. Chakraborty, N. C. Seeman, P. K. Maiti; "Atomic Structures of RNA nanotubes and comparison with DNA nanotubes", *Nanoscale*, 2019, **11**(31), 14863-14878.
+- S. Naskar, P. K. Maiti; "Mechanical properties of DNA and DNA nanostructures: comparison of atomistic, Martini, and oxDNA", *Journal of Materials Chemistry B*, 2021, **9**(25), 5102-5113.